mikethehud/prima/CONTRIBUTING.md

 Thanks so much for considering to contribute to Prima! 🎉

-Please follow the following steps when making contributions to this repository.
+Please follow these steps when making contributions to this repository.

 ### 1. Find / Create the Issue